How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 - Don't assume others can read your mind

-- Specify exact conditions and frequencies
+- Specify exact conditions and frequencies, instead of terms like "sometimes" or "occasionally:

 2. Missing Context